Home > Blog Posts > How to Get a Private Sale Car Loan for a Used Car?

 However, if the payout is more than the car price, then the vendor must cover the difference before your lender can proceed with the transfer, and close the loan.
 In contrast, if the payout is smaller, then the lender will send the difference to the current car owner.
 Once the settlement is complete, you will have a two-week window to transfer the car’s ownership to yourself.

 Private car sales are a great way to avoid exuberant dealership markups, but they come with their own risk.
 It’s in your best interest to shop carefully and check the vehicle thoroughly, before committing.
+A good way to ensure the legitimacy of the vehicle is through a car valuation.

 Written by Jacaranda Team